rust-lang/blog.rust-lang.org/content/inside-rust/unite-for-clippy/index.md

 Once again, the team wants to thank and congratulate every single person, contributor or not, that cares about Clippy.
-Striving for excellence is what makes this linter (and language) so loved, and with the help of the community (of YOU), we can help Clippy become stronger.
+Striving for excellence is what makes this linter (and language) so loved, and with the help of the community (of YOU), we can help Clippy become stronger and healthier.

 [donating]: https://github.com/sponsors/rustfoundation
 [Feature Freeze]: https://blog.rust-lang.org/inside-rust/2025/10/22/clippys-feature-warming-up/